smikhalevski/pipit/README.md

 const myLogger = new Logger();

-// Open a channel that prints a message to a console myLogger.openChannel().to(printToConsole());
+// Open a channel that prints a message to the console myLogger.openChannel().to(printToConsole());

 myLogger.log('Oh, snap!');